vim-advent-calendar/vimways.org/content/2018/justinmk-exmode.md

 > a SIGHUP

 - Input is always interpreted as user input, even if non-interactive.
 - When stdout is not a terminal, Vim may behave as it likes ("undefined").
 - EOF (that is, closed input stream) means quit.

-POSIX conspicuously omits the `-e` and `-s` startup options (and `-es`, which is not merely the composition of the two!).
+POSIX conspicuously omits the `-e` and `-s` startup options.
 [Traditional vi](http://ex-vi.sourceforge.net/vi.html) lacks `-e`, but [nvi](https://www.freebsd.org/cgi/man.cgi?query=nvi) implements both and calls out POSIX's incongruence with "historical ex/vi practice".

-We've uncovered the origin of Vim's eagerness to consume stdin as something live (commands) instead of something inert (text): 'twas always done that way.
+We've uncovered the origin of Vim's eagerness to consume stdin as something alive instead of something inert: 'twas always done that way.

 ```bash
 $ echo foo | vim